b-shi/PMC-PMI/README.md

 ## Initial Configuration
 Before running the kernel it is recommended to do the following:
 * Disable Hyper-Threading in BIOS or possibly via kernel boot parameter
+* Disable kernel lockdown (one way is by disabling secure boot in BIOS)
 * Using the kernel boot parameter "isolcpus" to isolate cpus you plan to run the module on
 * Root access (physical access to machine would be good as well)